Italy's Bio-on slashes 2019 sales forecast, blames U.S. hedge fund

 “The main reason was the attack by Quintessential in July,” said its founder Marco Astorri.

-The Bologna-based company, whose customers include consumer goods giant Unilever (ULVR.L) (UNA.AS), said talks to supply customers with its PHA plastics technology had slowed significantly because of the hedge fund’s attack on the quality of its technology.
+The Bologna-based company, whose customers include consumer goods company Unilever Plc (ULVR.L) (UNA.AS), said talks to supply customers with its PHA plastics technology had slowed significantly because of the hedge fund’s attack on the quality of its technology.

 Quintessential said the sharp fall in sales vindicated its criticism of the company.